scala/docs.scala-lang/tutorials/tour/unified-types.md

 The superclass of all classes `scala.Any` has two direct subclasses: `scala.AnyVal` and `scala.AnyRef`.

 `scala.AnyVal` represents value classes.
-All value classes are predefined; they correspond to the primitive types of Java-like languages.
+All value classes are not nullable and predefined; they correspond to the primitive types of Java-like languages.
 Note that the diagram above also shows implicit conversions between the value classes.

 `scala.AnyRef` represents reference classes.
 All non-value classes are defined as reference class.
 Every user-defined class in Scala implicitly extends `scala.AnyRef`.
 If Scala is used in the context of a Java runtime environment, then `scala.AnyRef` corresponds to `java.lang.Object`.